 Total stock-based compensation expense was \$286 million, \$251 million and \$361 million in 2024, 2023 and 2022, respectively.
 In 2022, for certain employees who accepted voluntary separation from the Company as a result of the restructuring of our North America operating unit, the Company provided cash payments designed to offset the loss of certain equity awards and serve as a cash supplement to the employees upon the exercise of certain stock options.
 The stock-based compensation expense in 2022 arising from the estimated cash payments was \$5 million and was recorded in the line item other operating charges, and the remaining stock-based compensation expense of \$356 million was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
-In 2023, the Company recorded stock-based compensation expense of \$254 million in the line item selling, general and administrative expenses in our consolidated to the revision of management's estimates arising from the settlement of the estimated cash payments recognized in 2022, which was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
+In 2023, the Company recorded stock-based compensation expense of \$254 million in the line item selling, general and administrative expenses in our consolidated statement of income.
+This was partially offset by \$3 million related to the revision of management's estimates arising from the settlement of the estimated cash payments recognized in 2022, which was recorded in the line item other operating charges in our consolidated statement of income.
 All stock-based compensation expense in 2024 was recorded in the line item selling, general and administrative expenses in our consolidated statement of income.
 Refer to Note 19 for additional information on the Company's restructuring initiatives.
-The total income tax benefit recognized in our consolidated statements of income related to to total stock-based compensation expense was \$47 million, \$40 million and \$55 million in 2024, 2023 and 2022, respectively.
+The total income tax benefit recognized in our consolidated statements of income related to total stock-based compensation expense was \$47 million, \$40 million and \$55 million in 2024, 2023 and 2022, respectively.